Signed off: MLB limits spring autographs amid virus outbreak

 The Nationals tweeted their temporary autograph policy Saturday, informing fans they won’t be able to bring their own memorabilia to its weekly autograph meet-and-greet with players.
 Instead, the team is having players sign cards, programs and other items to be distributed at the event, and also periodically during games.

+At Goodyear Ballpark, a stadium employee carried a container of pens and cards for Cleveland players to sign before a game against the Cubs.
+And in Jupiter, Florida, on Friday night, Marlins players in the bullpen area had their own Sharpies, pens and hand sanitizer at the ready.

+Similar measures have been taken in other sports.
+The ATP and WTP Tours have instructed tennis players not to accept pens, balls or other items from fans in the process of signing, and is also asking them not to share used towels, headbands and other equipment with fans.
+Ball kids will be given gloves to wear during matches, as well.

-As for the players, camp life has otherwise been business as usual — at least so far.
+Aside from those precautions, though, spring training camp life has felt like business as usual — at least so far.

 The Giants held a meeting with players regarding the virus Friday, but starter Jeff Samardzija said, “I don’t think anybody is organically talking about it.”

 At some point, players may also need to consider what to do with families during the travel-heavy season.
-All-Star Buster Posey said he and his wife Kristen haven’t adjusted plans for them and their two young children, but “that could change as more information comes about.”
+Posey said he and his wife, Kristen, haven’t adjusted plans for them and their two young children, but “that could change as more information comes about.”

-“It seems like it’s changing daily,” Posey said.
+“It seems like it’s changing daily,” the All-Star catcher said.
 “Just kind of keep an eye out.
 I think the hard thing is just trying to gather accurate information, right?
 That’s with anything.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports